 Gillnet fishing gear is the biggest threat to vaquitas.
 They often drown after becoming entangled in nets used to catch a variety of seafood, and in illegal gillnets set for totoaba, an endangered fish that is also found only in the Gulf of California.
 The totoaba's swim bladder is illegally exported to Asia to make soup and for unproven traditional medicine treatments.

-In June 2017, after years of international pressure, Mexico announced a ban on most gillnets in the northern Gulf of California and promised to increase enforcement action against the growing illegal totoaba fishery.
-Unfortunately, that ban did not cover all gillnets, and illegal fishing continues to kill vaquitas, including within the Vaquita Refuge Area, a supposed no-fishing zone.
+In December 2018, a new Mexican administration took office.
+President Andrés Manuel López Obrador has to date demonstrated a lack of commitment to wildlife conservation, having reduced the 2019 budget for the Mexican wildlife agency, SEMARNAT.
+A plan proposed by the administration lacks strong regulatory and enforcement measures, and as a result the vaquita is suffering.
+Illegal fishing continues to kill vaquitas, including within the Vaquita Refuge Area, a supposed no-fishing zone.
 Mexico must enact regulations to permanently ban all gillnets throughout the full range of vaquita habitat, and ensure effective enforcement of these regulations if there is to be any hope for the porpoise's survival.

-A recent population estimate for vaquita published by international scientific experts indicates that roughly 30 animals remain in the Upper Gulf.
-At least eight vaquita have been found dead since 2016, with clear signs of having been entangled in fishing gear.
-Time is running out for the vaquita—extinction is forever, and we need your help to pressure the Mexican government into taking immediate action.
-Everything that we can do to help save the vaquita will also help all other marine species—sharks, sea turtles, dolphins and whales—threatened by gillnets in the northern Gulf of California.
+A recent population estimate for vaquita published by international scientific experts indicates that fewer than 22 animals remain in the Upper Gulf.
+At least nine vaquita have been found dead since 2016, with clear signs of having been entangled in fishing gear.
+Time is running out for the vaquita—extinction is forever, but it can still be avoided, and we need your help to pressure the Mexican government into taking immediate action.
+Everything that we can do to help save the vaquita will also help all other marine species—sharks, sea turtles, dolphins, and whales—threatened by gillnets in the Upper Gulf of California.